-A numerical example may be helpful.
-Say that each duopolist earns a profit of \$50 (for a total industry profit of \$100).
-If a third firm enters, then each firm earns a profit of \$25 (for a total industry profit of \$75).
-If entry costs are less than \$25, then the potential entrant can profitably enter.
+each firm earns a profit of \$25 (for a total industry profit of \$75).
+103 If entry costs are less than \$25, then the potential entrant can profitably enter.
 If entry costs exceed \$25, then it will not enter, and the duopoly persists.
 What we observe about a market tells us a great deal about the economics of that market.

 On average, U.S. households may obtain wireline broadband service from two providers, so this "no entry" by the third firm scenario is a reasonable approximation of the existing situation.
 While there was some activity by private sector firms to increase that number to three providers-including, most prominently, Google-those efforts often met with failure.
-Yet, municipal systems, particularly in cities with their own municipal electric utility, continue to be contemplated by cities and pop up across the country.
+104 Yet, municipal systems, particularly in cities with their own municipal electric utility, continue to be contemplated by cities and pop up across the country.
+105